ScarletKuro/Blazor.GoogleTagManager/README.md

 ```

 ## Additional Settings
-You can add attributes, this can be useful for cookien consent
+You can add attributes, this can be useful for cookie consent
 ```CSharp
 builder.Services.AddGoogleTagManager(options =>
 {